Forestry in a treeless land 2017

 - Birch, larch and other species for handicrafts

-- Larch and spruce lumber in small quantities
+- Larch, spruce, pine and poplar lumber in small quantities

 - Spruce poles for fish drying racks